Sunday, August 28, 2011

 Doesn't that just make you want to do school??
 We haven't let the kids in since I started decorating and shelving books to try to build their anticipation.
 They keep trying to sneak a peek though and have said they're totally ready to start school!
 Here's hoping that enthusiasm will last!

-Linking up to this fun blog hop (with tons of great school room ideas)
+Linking up to this fun blog hop at Heart of the Matter (with tons of great school room ideas)

 This redo was featured here: